cta-rta/astri-rta-bootstrapper/README.md

 If any system call raise any error, all the ScriptExecutors will quit, reporting the error.

 ## Assumptions
-* All the scripts uses the PAR input sysyem.
+* All the scripts use the PAR input sysyem.
 * All the different input files needed for the analysis script executions must be located into the same directory.
 * Each script asks where to save the output file (at least one file)